h365chen/ece454/tut/week1.md

 rm id_rsa id_rsa.pub
 ```

 Log into ecetelsa.
 Do you need the pass phrase?
-How many times you need it?
+How many times do you need it?

 ```sh
 ssh ecetesla